VeloxChem/vlx-notebook/workflow/README.md

 ## Create the conda environment

-Using the `workflow.yml`, you can create a conda environment called `workflow` and install all the needed packages to run the Jupyter notebooks in this repository.
+Using the `workflow.yml` file, you can create a conda environment called `workflow` and install all the needed packages to run the Jupyter notebooks in this repository.

 ```
 conda env create -f workflow.yml